-Animal cells are a typical eukaryotic cell with a membrane-bound nucleus with the presence of DNA inside the nucleus.
+The shape of animal cells also varies, with some being flat, others oval or rod-shaped.
+There are also more intriguing shapes such as curved, spherical, concave and rectangular.
+Most of the cells are microscopic in size and can only be seen under the microscope.
+Animal cells are eukaryotic cells with a membrane-bound nucleus.
+Furthermore, these cells exhibit the presence of DNA inside the nucleus.
 They also comprise of other organelles and cellular structures which carry out specific functions necessary for the cell to function properly.

 Animal Cell Structure

-Lysosome (Cell Vesicles): They are round organelle surrounded by a membrane comprising of digestive enzymes which help in digestion, excretion and in cell renewal process.
+Lysosome (Cell Vesicles): They are round organelle surrounded by a membrane comprising of digestive enzymes which help in digestion, excretion and in the cell renewal process.

 Ribosome: They are small organelles made up of RNA-rich cytoplasmic granules and they are the sites of protein synthesis.